-Users coming to Diamond to undertake experiments in the future are advised to consult the formal govenment website for the latest updated information on what is required.
+EU users coming to Diamond are advised to consult the formal govenment website for the latest updated information on what is required when arriving at the border.
 Please click here for more information.

 Diamond seeks to foster a culture of working that is reflected in five values (Respect, Excellence, Collaboration, Integrity and Innovation).
 These values help everyone who comes here to work or use Diamond's facilities to have a common framework of understanding how we relate to each other and what we aspire to.